A teacher presenting to a room of learners

 Understanding my professional identity involves:

-• developing an awareness of my professional identity with reference to my:
+• developing an awareness of your professional identity with reference to your:

 • cultural background and experiences